William Penn

+Penn was expelled from the University of Oxford in 1662 for his religious nonconformity.
+That early break with institutional authority became central to his life.
+He embraced Quakerism, defended freedom of conscience, and repeatedly challenged the established Church of England’s restrictions on religious dissent.
+Penn built a remarkable life outside conventional institutions, combining religious leadership, writing, political advocacy, and practical enterprise.
+Today, his legacy is commemorated at Christ Church, Oxford, where his portrait is displayed in the dining hall.

-In 1681, King Charles II granted an area of land corresponding to the present-day U.S. states of Pennsylvania and Delaware to Penn to offset debts he owed Penn's father, the admiral and politician Sir William Penn.
+His most important undertaking was Pennsylvania.
+In 1681, King Charles II granted Penn an area of land corresponding to the present-day U.S. states of Pennsylvania and Delaware to offset debts he owed to Penn’s father, the admiral and politician Sir William Penn.
+Penn developed the land as a territory grounded in Quaker ideals of peace and equality alongside economic opportunity and representative government.
 The following year, Penn left England and sailed up Delaware Bay and the Delaware River, where he founded Philadelphia on the river's western bank.
-Penn's Quaker government was not viewed favourably by the Dutch, Swedish and English settlers in what is now Delaware, and the land was also claimed by the Calverts, proprietors of the neighbouring Province of Maryland.
-In 1704, the three southernmost counties of provincial Pennsylvania were granted permission to form a new, semi-autonomous Delaware Colony.
+Penn's Quaker government was not viewed favorably by the Dutch, Swedish and English settlers in what is now Delaware, and the land was also claimed by the Calverts, proprietors of the neighbouring Province of Maryland.
+In 1704, the three southernmost counties of the province of Pennsylvania were granted permission to form a new, semi-autonomous Delaware Colony.

-As one of the earlier supporters of colonial unification, Penn wrote and urged for a union of all the British colonies into what would later became the United States.
-The democratic principles that he included in the West Jersey Concessions and set forth in the Pennsylvania Frame of Government inspired delegates to the 1787 Constitutional Convention in Philadelphia when they came to write the Constitution of the United States.
+As one of the earliest supporters of colonial unification, Penn wrote and urged the union of all the British colonies into what would later become the United States.
+The democratic principles that he included in the West Jersey Concessions and outlined in the Pennsylvania Frame of Government inspired delegates to the 1787 Constitutional Convention in Philadelphia when they came to write the Constitution of the United States.

 A man of deep religious conviction, Penn authored numerous works, exhorting believers to adhere to the spirit of Primitive Christianity.
 Penn was imprisoned several times in the Tower of London due to his faith.
-His book No Cross, No Crown, published in 1669, which he wrote while in jail, has become a classic of Christian theological literature.
+His book No Cross, No Crown, published in 1669 while he was in jail, has become a classic of Christian theological literature.